Homework 4

 Understanding the Formula

-The formula \(P(A \cap B) = P(A) \cdot P(B)\) implies that if \(A\) and \(B\) are independent, the likelihood of both events occurring together is simply the product of their individual probabilities.
-This means that knowing one event has happened does not provide any information about the probability of the other event happening.
+The formula $P(A \cap B) = P(A) \cdot P(B)$ implies that if $A$ and $B$ are independent, the likelihood of both events occurring together is simply the product of their individual probabilities.
+This means that knowing one event has happened provides no information about the probability of the other event happening.

 Independence Through Conditional Probability

-This means that knowing \(B\) has occurred does not affect the likelihood of \(A\), reinforcing that \(A\) and \(B\) are independent.
+This means that knowing $B$ has occurred does not affect the likelihood of $A$, and vice versa, reinforcing that $A$ and $B$ are independent.

 Comparing to Dependent Events